Local Statement for Brownsville, TX

 * OTHER PREPAREDNESS INFORMATION:

-If you are a visitor, be sure to know the name of the city or town in
+If you are a visitor, know the name of the county in which you are

-Closely monitor weather.gov, NOAA Weather radio or local news outlets
+Closely monitor weather.gov, NOAA Weather Radio and local news

-for official storm information.
-Be ready to adapt to possible changes
+outlets for official storm information.
+Listen for possible changes

 * ADDITIONAL SOURCES OF INFORMATION: